Graphene for electronics applications with Lilei Ye

 Graphene Flagship Business Developer for Electronics Applications, Lilei Ye, offers her thoughts on the current state of of graphene in the field

 Lilei Ye is the business developer for electronics applications for the Graphene Flagship.
 She has more than 10 years of experience on carbon-based materials development on electronics.
 Lilei has been involved in technical project management interfacing between academia and industry with business development, product development and technology transfer.
-She now offers her thoughts on the current state of of graphene for applications in the field of electronics.
+She now offers her thoughts on the current state of graphene for applications in the field of electronics.

 What is the current state of graphene for electronics applications?